apmauva/PreCalculus-Preparation/README.md

 <!-- Graph Basic Functions -->
 ### Graph Basic Functions
 This unit provide the graphs for the basis functions which you see most often.
-The relevant learning targets are GE, GL, GP, GT.
+The relevant learning targets are GE, GL, GP, and TG.
 * <a href="https://apmauva.github.io/PreCalculus-Preparation/notes/PreCalculus_Graphs of Basic Functions_Slides.pdf"> Graph Basic Functions </a>